Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Level set flow

 \end{proof}

 If we further assume that \(\{\Sigma_t\}_{t\in(0, \infty)}\) is smooth, then by a result of Gerhardt \cite[Theorem~1.1]{Gerhardt2014} we conclude that the evolving hypersurfaces converge exponentially fast to a geodesic sphere at infinity.
-Hence, we obtain the following corollary, which extends Gerhardt’s result by removing the star-shapedness assumption on the initial hypersurface.
+Hence, we obtain the following corollary, which extends Gerhardt's result by removing the star-shapedness assumption on the initial hypersurface.

 \begin{corollary} Let \(\{\Sigma_t\}_{t\in(0, \infty)}\) be a smooth, compact solution to the inverse curvature flow \eqref{ICF}.
-Then, the hypersurfaces \(\Sigma_t\) escape to infinity, become strongly convex exponentially fast and approach totally umbilic geometry: the principal curvatures are uniformly bounded and converge exponentially fast to \(1\). \end{corollary}
+Then, the hypersurfaces \(\Sigma_t\) escape to infinity, become strongly convex exponentially fast and approach totally umbilic geometry: the principal curvatures are uniformly bounded and converge exponentially fast to \(1\).
+In particular, the stability framework of Sahjwani--Scheuer~\cite{SahjwaniScheuer2024} applies to quantify the closeness of $\Sigma_t$ to a geodesic sphere via the quermassintegral inequalities at large $t$. \end{corollary}

 \begin{remark} It is reasonable to conjecture that one does not need to assume a priori smoothness of the flow to apply Gerhardt's result.
 In other words, one may expect that once the flow becomes star-shaped, it also becomes smooth.
 This is indeed the case, for instance, for the inverse mean curvature flow in hyperbolic space of dimension \(3 \leq n \leq 7\), as shown by Li and Wei \cite{LiWei2017}; see also its application in \cite[Theorem 1.2]{Harvie2024}. \end{remark}